nasa/DdsJs/README.md

 ### Example Main Entry Point

-The example's main entry point in the `index.js` file implements logic that verifies the caller is using a proper version of NodeJS (based on the N-API version offered by the calling NodeJS runtime), and if it does it loads and returns the top-level references of the C++ add-on.
+The example's main entry point in the `index.js` file implements logic that verifies the caller is using a proper version of NodeJS (based on the Node-API version offered by the calling NodeJS runtime), and if it does it loads and returns the top-level references of the C++ add-on.